Prepping for a Disaster? Here’s Where to Store Your Survival Kits

 Storing Disaster Packs Outside of the Home

-If you have a second residence which may be a townhouse in town, a cabin in the woods or a condo by the seaside, consider organizing an emergency kit that can help you get through an urgent situation.
+If you have a second residence which may be a townhouse in town, a survival cabin in the woods or a condo by the seaside, consider organizing an emergency kit that can help you get through an urgent situation.
 Its contents may be identical to the kits you have at home or specific to the threats and conditions that may affect the area.
 For example, if you happen to be at your seaside vacation home while there is a hurricane warning, boarding up your home is helpful before evacuating.
 Hence, your supplies might include some construction materials & tools, maps, and even a ham radio.

 Storing your emergency gear at a secondary location also helps if you are forced to leave your primary residence quickly due to a disaster.
 You simply head off to your place and make use of your stash if you cannot get out and buy supplies.
 There are several places where you can keep your stockpile safe at a secondary place.
 If you have a spare room or a garage, you can use these spaces to keep your kits.
 The pantry is also another option.
 Just make sure that you are not using emergency stocks when there is no disaster or you are too lazy to get out and shop.
 Remember, stockpiling is like saving for a rainy day so you will not get enough warning when disaster strikes.
 Hence, preserving your emergency supply is important to your survival and even comfort.